ciglenecki/nerf-research/README.md

 ## Log

+- [ ] run mutiple experiments with same settings to examine how the intial seed impacts the training process
   - [ ] write concrete average time for training
-- [ ] find sensible amount of frames for rgb scene
-  - [ ] check if evaluation can be skipped when training (self.eval_iteration(step))
-- [ ] compare results for different amount of training steps
 - [ ] evaluate multiple models (different amount of training, different hyperparameters...) trained on the same scene
   - [ ] research which hyperparameters make most sense to play with
   - [ ] script should render multiple novel views